v-hill/gpu-price-tracker/README.md

 ### For Firefox:

 You must download the Mozilla geckodriver for the Firefox browser.

 The latest geckodriver release can be downloaded from the following site:

 https://github.com/mozilla/geckodriver/releases

-## TOML configuration:
+## TOML configuration (no longer in use, see configuration.py):

 ### [paths] key